Ucombinator/jaam/README.md

 ```

 It may take a moment.
 You will see some output to the console, and a file named
-`test.dat` will be created inside your current working directory.
-This file
+`Factorial.jaam` will be created inside your current working directory.
+This
-contains the raw output that will be used by the visualizer.
+file contains the raw output that will be used by the visualizer.

 You can try this with most of the class files in `examples/`. `Static`
 currently generates an error when run. `Fib` and `Fibonacci` currently produce